GodSpeeD-17/STM32F103C8T6_BareMetal/ARCHITECTURE.md

 there is a specific reason for another layer or related driver to depend on that structure as plain shared data.

+For complex peripherals, prefer public configuration structures over long argument lists.
+The root configuration structure should group related substructures, for example `driver_config_t` containing `driver_config_<group>_t` members.
+Keep peripheral instance pointers out of reusable configuration objects so the same configuration can be applied to more than one instance.

 ## Low-Level Layer

 Each driver may have a low-level layer, for example `<driver>_ll.h/.c`.